 Tyburn Way is a bus-only short-cut across the roundabout at Marble Arch, London.

-Between 1961 and 1964, the road system around Marble Arch was remodelled as part of a larger scheme.
-This included turning Park Lane into a dual carriageway and building an underpass at Hyde Park Corner.
+Between 1961 and 1962, the road system around Marble Arch was remodelled as part of a larger scheme.
+This included turning Park Lane into a dual carriageway by making the existing Park Lane one-way southbound and converting the East Carriage Drive into the northbound carriageway.

-This aerial view shows the roundabout and its surrounding roads as they are today.
+This aerial view shows the resulting roundabout and its surrounding roads as they are today.

 The roundabout is elongated and consists of straight sections with rounded corners and exits.
 Tyburn Way is now a south-to-north short-cut across it.
 The elongation arises because Edgware Road, which joins it from the north west, lies some way west of Park Lane, which joins it from the south.

-In February 1965, the police applied to close Tyburn Way.
-They assessed that it was causing congestion and accidents and that the whole scheme would work better without it.
-A subsequent assessment showed this to be true and the closure was made permanent.
+In January 1965, the police applied to close Tyburn Way.
+They assessed that it was causing congestion and accidents where traffic left Tyburn Way and that the whole scheme would work better without it.
+A subsequent assessment confirmed this and the closure was extended and then made permanent.

 At this time, there was no general rule about who had priority on roundabouts.
 From 1956, some local authorities had introduced the rule to give priority to traffic which was already on the roundabout.
 This was found to work better than the old practice under which some drivers courteously gave way to vehicles seeking to join the roundabout.
 Trials of "Give way" signs by the Ministry of Transport began in 1963 and would lead in 1966 to the introduction of "Give way" road markings at the entry to roundabouts ("Give way" signs came later).